Research Occupational Health Program (Research Occupational Health Program ROHP is part of the ...)

 In Case of Exposure/Disease

-- You will be connected with the BU Research Occupational Health Program (ROHP) medical officer.
-ROHP will refer you the appropriate health care location.
+- For lab exposures (needle sticks, bite, cut, scratch, splash, etc…) involving animals or infectious agents, or for unexplained symptoms or illness call the ROHP 24/7 hour number (1-617-358-ROHP (7647); or, 8-ROHP (7647) if calling from an on-campus location) to be connected with the BU Research Occupational Health Program (ROHP) medical officer.
+ROHP will refer you to the appropriate health care location.

 - Under any of these scenarios, always inform the physician of your work in the laboratory and the agent(s) that you work with.